-LAT forecasted Lake Okeechobee stages and S-77 flows with 1400 cfs flow target at S-80, consistent with the latest targets established by the USACE.
+LAT forecasted Lake Okeechobee stages and S-77 flows with 1400 cfs flow target at S-79 and 500 cfs flow target at S-80, consistent with the latest targets established by the USACE.
 PA25-simulated RO are initiated on September 1st, 2024 (early start), resulting in observed and forecasted stages tracking above the PA25 simulation line.